U Thant Island

-U Thant Island (officially Belmont Island) is a small artificial island or islet in the borough of Manhattan in New York City.
+U Thant Island (officially Belmont Island) is a small artificial island or islet in New York City's East River, within the borough of Manhattan.
 The 100 by 200 ft island, created during the construction of the Steinway Tunnel directly underneath, is the smallest island in Manhattan.
+The island is named after August Belmont Jr., who financed the construction of the subway tunnel, and in 1977 was dedicated to the memory of U Thant, the former Secretary-General of the United Nations.
+The islet contains a lighted beacon marking the southern end of Roosevelt Island Reef and is the home to a small colony of double-crested cormorants.

 Location and jurisdiction

 The tiny artificial island is 100 by 200 ft in size and located in the East River, just south of Roosevelt Island.
 It lies midway between the United Nations Headquarters at 42nd Street, in Manhattan to the west, and Gantry Plaza State Park in Long Island City, within Queens to the east.
 It is legally part of Manhattan and is formally a part of Manhattan Community District 6, which also includes the neighborhoods of Turtle Bay and Murray Hill to the west of U Thant Island.

-The island is owned by the New York State Government and is currently protected as a sanctuary for migrating birds, including a small colony of double-crested cormorants.
-The cormorant population more than doubled from 2000 to 2011.
 The Borough, Block and Lot is Manhattan, Block 1373 (shared with Roosevelt Island), and Lot 200.

+The island is owned by the New York State Government and is currently protected as a sanctuary for migrating birds.
 Public access is prohibited.
 Since 2016, the island has been designated a Recognized Ecological Complex under the city's Waterfront Revitalization Program.
-The reefs in the waters surrounding the island make it a popular spot for boats fishing for striped bass.

 The United States Coast Guard maintains a 57-foot (17 m) tall lighted beacon on the island, designated "Roosevelt Island Reef Light 17"; an earlier 23-foot (7 m) tall light had been erected in 1938, and another pair before then.
+Belmont Island is located near the southwest end of Roosevelt Island Reef, which extends 0.3 nmi southwestward from Roosevelt Island.

-Mean sea level in the East River is sometimes measured in reference to the "Belmont Island Datum", 2.265 feet (0.69 m) below that of Sandy Hook.
+Elevations on Roosevelt Island are sometimes measured in reference to the "Belmont Island Datum", which is 2.265 ft below the mean sea level at Sandy Hook.